 Research and development activities account for a significant portion of our operating expenses.
-Research and development expenses accounted for 26% and 37% of our operating expenses for the years ended December 31, 2020 and 2019, respectively.
 We record research and development expenses as incurred.
 Research and development expenses incurred by us for the discovery and development of our product candidates and prodrug technologies include:

-- external research and development expenses, including: expenses incurred under arrangements with third parties, such as CROs, preclinical testing organizations, clinical testing organizations, CMOs, academic and non-profit institutions and consultants; - · fees related to our license and collaboration agreements; - · personnel related expenses, including salaries, benefits and non-cash stock-based compensation expense; and - · other expenses, which include direct and allocated expenses for laboratory, facilities and other costs.
+- 1 external research and development expenses, including: expenses incurred under arrangements with third parties, such as CROs, preclinical testing organizations, clinical testing organizations, CMOs, academic and non-profit institutions and consultants; - 1 fees related to our license and collaboration agreements; - Depresonnel related expenses, including salaries, benefits and non-cash stock-based compensation expense; and - 1 other expenses, which include direct and allocated expenses for laboratory, facilities and other costs.